The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 About the Author

 With degrees in Intellectual History and Finance, Joseph Cox is an expert in solving cross-domain challenges.
 Joseph’s past work includes the development of global transaction tax, aerospace quality, and mortgage management systems.
-A co-inventor on 46 patents, an author of 12 books and a student of political history and economic theory, Joseph has been developing the ideas behind the NGP for the last 10 years.
+A co-inventor on 46 patents, an author of 12 books and a student of culture, political history and economic theory, Joseph has been developing the ideas behind the NGP for the last 10 years.

 Joseph provides strategic and financial consulting services at www.SolveforSuccess.com.